-The Company is also a contributing employer to a defined benefit scheme.
-Contributions amounted to \pounds 1,047,000 (2021: \pounds 2,237,000).
-The Company is severally liable, along with the other participating employers, for the assets and liabilities of the scheme.
+In prior years, the Company was a contributing employer to a defined benefit scheme however, all members of this scheme were novated to Babcock Land Defence Limited in the year end 31 March 2022.
+Contributions amounted to £nil (2021: £1,047,000).
+Up to the year ending 31 March 2022, the Company was severally liable, along with the other participating employers, for the assets and liabilities of the scheme.
 The allocation of the assets and liabilities of the scheme, and which has been recognised in these financial statements, are detailed in this note.